Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - 5.5k of most frequent cut based on rarity all order
 - initial order of datasets preserved

+all-base-rarity-all-children-rarity-all-iorder-est-5p5k-mostf:
+- all base datasets besides children_stories which is rarity all sorted
+- 5.5k of most frequent cut based on rarity all order
+- initial order of datasets preserved

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh